Essential open book foliation and fractional Dehn twist coefficient: Topology of open book manifolds

 \item[(2)] Moreover, if $\partial S$ is connected and $\chi(F)\leq 0$ then

 \end{enumerate} \end{theorem}

 \begin{proof}

-The idea of the proof is similar to that of Theorem \ref{theorem:surface}, but we need extra arguments because $F$ has non-empty boundary in this setting.
-We may assume that $F$ is incompressible, hence by Theorem~\ref{theorem:weak} the open book foliation $\F(F)$ is essential.
+The idea of the proof is similar to that of Theorem \ref{theorem:surface}, but we need extra arguments because $F$ has non-empty boundary.
+Note that $F$ is incompressible.
+By Theorem~\ref{theorem:weak} we may assume that the open book foliation $\F(F)$ is essential.

 (1) Consider the closed surface $\widehat{F}$ obtained by identifying each boundary component of $F$ with a point.
 As in the proof of Theorem~\ref{theorem:surface}, we get a cellular decomposition of $\widehat{F}$ from the region decomposition of $\F(F)$.
-Since $F$ is not a closed surface we need the following operation in addition to the one described in Figure~\ref{fig:be-tile}: If there exists an ac-annulus it is paired up with another bc-annulus (or ac-annulus) as in Figure~\ref{fig:ad-tile}.
-We introduce d-{\em edge(s)} to cut the region into two abde-{\em tiles} (or two ad-{\em tiles}).
+Since $F$ is not a closed surface we need the following operation in addition to the ones described in Figures \ref{fig:modify-cc} and \ref{fig:be-tile}: If there exists an ac-annulus it is paired up with either a bc-annulus as in the left sketch of Figure~\ref{fig:ad-tile} or a ac-annulus.
+In the former case, we cut the region into two pentagons along an e-edge and an essential arc, called a {\em d-edge}, joining an elliptic point and the boundary of the surface.
+We call the pentagons {\em abde-tiles}.
+In the latter case we obtain two hexagons called {\em ad-tiles}.
 We may assume that each tile contains one hyperbolic point.

-In the cell decomposition of $\widehat F$ a $0$-cell is either an elliptic point, a fake elliptic point or a newly attached point to a boundary component of $F$, which we call a {\em boundary $0$-cell}.
-Let us call fake and non-fake elliptic points {\em interior $0$-cell}.
-Also call a $1$-cell that ends (resp. does not end) on a boundary $0$-cell {\em boundary $1$-cell} (resp. {\em interior $1$-cell}).
-Note a boundary $1$-cell is an a-arc or a d-edge, and an interior $1$-cell is a b-arc or an e-edge.
-If $\F(F)$ contains no c-circles then the set of boundary $1$-cells of $\widehat F$ is identified with the set of a-arc $1$-cells in the cell decomposition of $F$.
+Consider the cell decomposition of $\widehat F$ where a $2$-cell is deformation of either aa-, ab-, bb-, be-, ad- or abde-tile under the operation $F \to \widehat F$.
+A $0$-cell is either an elliptic point, a fake elliptic point or a newly attached point to a boundary component of $F$, which we call a {\em boundary $0$-cell}.
+Let us call fake and non-fake elliptic points {\em interior $0$-cells}.
+Also call a $1$-cell that ends (resp. does not end) at a boundary $0$-cell {\em boundary $1$-cell} (resp. {\em interior $1$-cell}).
+A boundary $1$-cell is an a-arc or a d-edge, and an interior $1$-cell is a b-arc or an e-edge.

 We say that an interior $0$-cell $w$ is of {\em type $(i,j)$} if $w$ has valence $(i+j)$ and is a common endpoint of $i$ boundary $1$-cells and $j$ interior $1$-cells.
 Let $V(i,j)$ be the number of interior $0$-cells of type $(i,j)$.
 Let $E_{\partial}$ be the number of boundary $1$-cells, $E$ be the number of interior $1$-cells, and $R$ be the number of $2$-cells.
-Since each $1$-cell is a common boundary of two $2$-cells (degenerated $2$-cells are counted with multiplicity $=2$) and each $2$-cell has four $1$-cells (degenerated $1$-cells are counted with multiplicity $=2$) we have:
+Since each $1$-cell is a common boundary of two $2$-cells (degenerate $2$-cells are counted with multiplicity $=2$) and each $2$-cell has four $1$-cells (degenerate $1$-cells are counted with multiplicity $=2$) we have:

 Since each boundary $1$-cell contains one interior $0$-cell,

 Since both the endpoints of an interior $1$-cell are two distinct interior $0$-cells, counting the number of interior $1$-cells we get:

 Let $d$ be the number of boundary components of $F$.
 The Euler characteristic satisfies: